 BPA is an industrial chemical that has been used since the ’60s to make certain plastics and resins.
 BPA has been found in Polycarbonate plastic and epoxy resin.

 Epoxy resins are used to coat the inside of metal products, such as food cans, bottle tops, and water supply lines.
-Other common usages for epoxy resin is in the building industry as adhesives or for coating on almost any surface.
+Other common usages for epoxy resin are in the building industry as adhesives or for coating on almost any surface.
 Remember those shiny wooden tables, that look like they have a thin layer of glass on top of them?
 That is also epoxy resin.

 Some research has found that BPA can seep into the food or beverages made with BPA.
 And BPA is toxic to the body.

-In September 2008 the National Toxicology Program of NIH determined that BPA may pose risks to human development, raising concerns for early puberty, prostate effects, breast cancer, and behavioral impacts from early-life exposures.
+In September 2008 the National Toxicology Program of NIH determined that BPA may pose risks to human development, raising concerns about early puberty, prostate effects, breast cancer, and behavioral impacts from early-life exposures.
 Pregnant women, infants and young children are most vulnerable to the harmful effects of BPA, although a recent study linked BPA exposures to risk of heart disease, diabetes, and liver toxicity.
 (Source)

 But an ongoing problem is the chemicals that remain in the plastics.
 Banning one chemical and replacing it with another one is not the solution.